Would you like to see what we have written on a subject? Use the search below.

 So I will refine the question: Why did Jesus have to suffer?

 God is perfect in all He does.
 He is perfect justice.
 God's wrath is the expression of violated justice.
 Our wrath is often controlled by our emotions.
-We are self-centered and get angry when someone upsets us or hinders our plans.
+We are self-centred and get angry when someone upsets us or hinders our plans.
 Not so with God.
 His wrath is continual.
 It never changes.
-Sin has violated His justice, has invaded His universe.
+Sin has violated His justice and has invaded His universe.
 God continually works to restore justice and destroy sin.
 Anything and anyone contaminated with sin must face the unquenchable, perfect wrath of Almighty God.

 Everyone outside of a committed personal relationship with the Lord Jesus Christ is under the wrath of God.
 The fact Jesus suffered and died has "bought" them a little time.
-It is called Common Grace which means God withholds His expression of wrath against them while they are living on earth to give them [we were all "them" at one time] time to repent and come to Jesus Christ.
+It is called Common Grace, which means God withholds His expression of wrath against them while they are living on earth to give them [we were all "them" at one time] time to repent and come to Jesus Christ.
 Hell is real.
 Anyone who dies without submitting their life to the Lordship of Jesus Christ accepting His suffering and death on their behalf, will experience the full wrath of God for themselves.
 Since they did not accept the suffering and death of Christ on their behalf, they will suffer, like Christ did, only in Hell forever...no end, no escape, no relief.
 Christianity really is a matter of life and death.

 For more information about Glenn Davis, see our About Glenn page or visit Glenn Davis Books.